pme-sh/pmesh/README.md

 [pmesh](https://pme.sh) is an all-in-one service manager, reverse proxy, and enterprise service bus.
 It is designed to be a simple and powerful all-in-one replacement for a wide variety of tools commonly deployed in web services.
 It is currently in alpha and under active development.

+You can find the documentation at [pme.sh](https://pme.sh), although it is still a work in progress.

 ## Features

-The main objective of pmesh is to provide feature parity with all of the following tools, while being simpler and more powerful, with a single binary and a single configuration file:

-- **Reverse proxies (nginx, traefik, haproxy, ...)**: pmesh can act as a reverse proxy for your services, providing SSL termination, routing, rate-limiting, load balancing and more at very high speeds (200k+ req/s on a 12-core server).
-It also provides many additional features such as automatic GeoIP identification, automatic TLS certificate issuance, builtin URL signing, publishing webhooks as messages across the bus, and more.

-- **Service managers (systemd, pm2, ...)**: pmesh can manage your services, automatically restarting them if they crash, scaling them up and down based on load, and providing a simple and powerful API for managing and observing them, rolling updates, checking health, and more.
-It can also seamlessly hot-swap services with zero downtime and features builtin support for npm, pnpm, yarn, go, flask, and many other languages and frameworks enabling single-line configuration of services, allowing you to focus on writing code, not managing services.

-- **Service discovery (consul, etcd, ...)**: pmesh can automatically discover and register your services, and route traffic to them based on their health and other factors.
-It can also automatically configure your services to talk to each other, providing simple APIs such as Lambda functions.

-- **ESB/Message Queues (RabbitMQ, Kafka, ...)**: pmesh can provide a simple and powerful message bus for your services to communicate with each other, including pub/sub, request/reply, and more.
-It embeds a fork of the NATS.io server, which is designed for high performance and low latency, with additional features such as automatic setup of clusters and superclusters, node discovery, and more.
+pmesh is designed to streamline what was previously a complex web of separate tools into a single, efficient framework

+- **As a Reverse Proxy**: As an alternative to Nginx, HAProxy, and similar tools, pmesh delivers lightning-fast SSL termination, routing, rate-limiting, and load balancing, handling over 200k requests per second on a 12-core server.
+Beyond the basics, pmesh offers GeoIP identification, automatic TLS certificate management, URL signing, and even integrating webhooks into a message queue, all without breaking a sweat.

+- **For Service Management**: Taking on the role of systemd, pm2, and similar tools, pmesh simplifies service lifecycle management.
+It ensures services are always running, scales them according to demand, and provides a robust API for management tasks like rolling updates, health checks, and more.
+Its ability to support zero-downtime hot-swaps and built-in compatibility with a wide range of languages and frameworks means you spend less time on configuration and more on development.

+- **In Service Discovery**: Like consul and etcd, pmesh automates the discovery and registration of services, directing traffic based on service health and other metrics.
+It facilitates inter-service communication with straightforward APIs, making setup and maintenance a breeze.

+- **As a Message Bus**: Integrating the functionality of systems like RabbitMQ and Kafka, pmesh offers a high-performance, low-latency messaging system for inter-service communication and event-driven architectures.
+Embedded within pmesh is a fork of NATS.io, a high-performance messaging system, designed for high-throughput, low-latency messaging.

-- **KV and Object Storage**: With the embedded JetStream server, pmesh can provide a simple and powerful key-value store and object storage for your services, including automatic replication, sharding, and many other features.
+- **As a KV and Object Store**: pmesh offers a high-availability key-value store and object storage, with features like auto-replication and sharding, simplifying data management and storage, making your services more resilient and responsive.

-- **Topology management**: pmesh instances can be spread across multiple machines, automatically discovering each other and forming a cluster, optimizing routes based on region detection, all with a simple `pmesh join pmtp://...` command.
+- **With Topology Management**: Written with distibuted systems in mind, pmesh is designed to allow any number of pmesh instances to form a self-discovering, self-healing, and optimizing topology.
+Making it easy to manage and scale your infrastructure all with a single `pmesh join pmtp://...` command.
 No impossible to maintain configuration of servers, no manual assignment of routes and regions, no need to restart any service.
-Automatically manage `/etc/hosts`, transparently issue TLS certificates, and authenticate mutually with client-certificates.

-- **Distributed logging**: pmesh can capture logs from your services and provides a simple and powerful API for querying and observing them, including tailing logs, searching logs, and more, across all your services, all your machines, and all your sessions.
-It will also assign a unique ID to each request that can be used to precisely identify the logs associated with a request.
+It automates local DNS management, issues TLS certificates transparently, and ensures security with mutual authentication between nodes using client certificates.

+- **Through Distributed Logging**: pmesh captures the logs from all services into a centralized system you can query, search, and even tail in real-time across your entire infrastructure.
+For any request, pmesh assigns a unique Ray ID, allowing you to track it across all services, making it easy to debug and monitor your infrastructure.

 ## Installation